TanGentleman/screenpipe-python-client/README.md

 cd screenpipe_python_client
 python cli.py health-check
 ```
-(Desktop app is not needed, as long as the server is port 3030, the default)
+The screenpipe desktop app is not needed for this project!

 Here's a snippet that should make cli.py easy to use for other commands: